compio-rs/compio-logo/README.md

 typst c logo.typ --format=svg --input variant=outline
 ```

-This will generate a SVG file in currently directory.
+This will generate a SVG file in current directory.
 Replace `outline` with other variants to build different logos.
 For more information, please refer to the [typst documentation](https://typst.app/docs).

 ## License